 For more information about the BMW N54 including detailed engine specs, best performance mods, and common problems, check out our Ultimate BMW N54 Engine Guide.

 We will expand on this once we release our single turbo guide and roll everything into one holistic article.
 However, for now, we want to focus on one important difference: low-end torque.

 Twin turbos are typically going to roll in torque at significantly lower RPMs than a big single turbo.
 The below dyno charts are an excellent comparison.

 N54 Single Turbo Dyno

 You can see the power band of the single turbo is shifted right; peak torque occurs right around 5200 rpms while power peaks near redline.
-The single turbo N54 also makes less torque but manages 125 horsepower more than the twin turbo setup.
-On the contrary, the twin turbo setup rolls in a whopping 636 wheel-torque below 4500rpms while peak power occurs prior to 5000rpms.
+The single-turbo N54 also makes less torque but manages 125 horsepower more than the N54 twin turbo setup.
+On the other hand, the N54 twin turbo setup rolls in a whopping 636 wheel-torque below 4500rpms while peak power occurs prior to 5000rpm.

-This can all be adjusted with proper tuning but cutting boost and torque on the lower-end may also defeat the purpose of a twin turbo N54.
+This can all be adjusted with proper tuning but cutting boost and torque on the lower end may also defeat the purpose of an N54 twin turbo.
 In general, twin turbos are tougher on the N54.
 If you want to run an aggressive twin turbo setup you may be best off building the motor.

 Upgraded Twin Turbo Setups

 Alright, now that we got most of the background information out of the way, it’s time to dive into the fun part.
 We will break down the various setups for the following goals: